TensAIR: Real-Time Training of Neural Networks from Data-streams: Experiments Discussion

 Apart from TensAIR, it is also possible to train ANNs by using Apache Kafka and Flink as message brokers to generate data streams of varying throughputs.
 Kafka is already included in the standard TensorFlow I/O library ({\tt tensorflow\_io}), which however allows no actual distribution in the training phase \cite{kafka_tensorflow}.
 Flink, on the other hand, employs the distributed TensorFlow API ({\tt tensorflow.dis\-tribute}).
 However, we were not able to run the provided {\em dl-on-flink} use-case \cite{dl-on-flink} even after various attempts on our HPC setup.
 We therefore report the direct deployment of our Word2Vec and CIFAR-10 use-cases (Figures \ref{fig:TensAIRxHOROVOD-W2V} \& \ref{fig:TensAIRxHorovod-CIFAR}) on both the standard and distributed TensorFlow APIs (the latter using the {\tt MirroredStrategy} option of {\tt tensorflow.distribute}).
 We thereby, simulate a streaming scenario by feeding one mini-batch per training iteration into TensorFlow, which yields a very optimistic upper-bound for the maximum throughput that Kafka and Flink could achieve.
 In a similar manner, we also determined the maximum throughput of Horovod \cite{sergeev2018horovod}, which is however not a streaming engine by default.

 In Figures \ref{fig:TensAIRxHOROVOD-W2V} and \ref{fig:TensAIRxHorovod-CIFAR}, we see that TensAIR clearly surpasses both the standard and distributed TensorFlow setups as well as Horovod.
 This occurs because, as opposed to TensAIR, their architectures were not developed to train on batches arriving from data streams.
 Thus, in a streaming scenario, the overhead of transferring the training data to the worker nodes increases by the number of training steps.
-On the other hand, TensAIR is an end-to-end dataflow engine prepared to train ANNs from streaming data.
-Thus, the transfer of training data overhead is mitigated by the asynchronous iterative routing protocol.
+On the other hand, TensAIR was designed to train ANN models from high throughput data streams in real-time.
+Thus, the transfer of training data overhead is mitigated by the asynchronous protocol adopted and the training is speed-up by DASGD.
 This allows TensAIR to (1) reduce both computational resources and idle times while the data is being transferred, and (2) have an optimized buffer management for incoming mini-batches and outgoing gradients, respectively.

 In our experiments, we could sustain a maximum training rate of 285,560 training examples per second on Word2Vec and 200,000 images per second on CIFAR-10, which corresponds to sustainable throughputs of 14.16 MB/s and 585 MB/s respectively.
 We reached these values by training with 3 GPUs on Word2Vec and 4 GPUs on CIFAR-10.
+Note that, while using more than 3 GPUs simultaneously, TensAIR did not achieve better sustainable throughput in the W2V usecase due to the relatively low complexity of the gradient calculations.
+In this scenario, the training bottleneck, typically associated with gradient calculation, shifted to the gradient application when using more than 3 GPUs, as the former is not distributed.
+Nevertheless, this issue can be mitigated by simply increasing the variable $maxBuffer$ (as explained in Section \ref{sec:speedup}).
+This adjustment, delays the communication among distributed models while reducing the locally applied gradients by a factor of $maxBuffer$.